vertexproject/synapse/docs/synapse/glossary.rst

 Cortex
 ------

-A Cortex is a :ref:`gloss-synapse-service` that implements Synapse's primary data store (as an individual :ref:`gloss-hypergraph`).
+A Cortex is a :ref:`gloss-synapse-svc` that implements Synapse's primary data store (as an individual :ref:`gloss-hypergraph`).
 Cortex features include scalability, key/value-based node properties, and a :ref:`gloss-data-model` which facilitates normalization.